 For more information on the eligibility criteria for each exemption, you can visit the British Columbia government website.

-If you are looking for legal advice and direction with your real estate purchase, give us a call today to speak with a real estate lawyer from the Solimano Law team.
-We can assist both buyers and sellers in residential real estate transactions, and can answer any questions you may have about Property Transfer Tax.
+If you are looking for representation for an upcoming purchase, sale, or refinance, give us a call today to speak with a conveyancing lawyer from the Solimano Law team.
+We can assist both buyers and sellers in residential real estate transactions.

 Disclaimer – The information contained herein is of a general nature.
 It is not intended to be legal advice and it is not intended to address the exact circumstances of any particular individual or entity.
 No one should rely on or act upon such information without receiving appropriate professional advice and without a thorough examination of their particular situation.
 Please contact our office if you have any questions with respect to the content of this entry, this website, or our Terms and Conditions .